 COVID-19 has really redefined the way that we experience work.
 Carrying out our duties from the confines of a home office has become a strategic way to deal with this outbreak.

-So, 2021 is going to see a huge reinvention of the home office genre.
+Therefore, 2021 is going to see a huge reinvention of the home office genre.
 People will try to go for the un-cluttered look as it is known for improving focus and reducing distractions.
 Organizing accessories and minimalist desks will become a big trend.
 People will also look for functional décor items to improve the aesthetics of their workspace as well, so tiny planters, beautiful desk lamps, and interestingly designed paper weights and tape dispensers are also going to be a big thing.

 Not everyone can have a big home with separate rooms, especially in this economy.
 This is why multipurpose spaces are going to be a rising trend in 2021.
 There are going to be some unconventional solutions to some very common problems, and you’re going to love them!